-As a company with less than \$1.07 billion in revenue during our most recently completed fiscal year, we qualify as an merging growth company" as defined in Section 2(a) of the Securities Act, as modified by the JOBS Act.
+As a company with less than \$1.235 billion in revenue during our most recently completed fiscal year, we qualify as an 'merging growth company' as defined in Section 2(a) of the Securities Act, as modified by the JOBS Act.
 As an emerging growth company, we may take advantage of specified reduced disclosure and other exemptions from requirements that are otherwise applicable to public companies that are not emerging growth companies.
-These provisions include:
+These requirements or exemptions include: